Headless CMS: The Ultimate Guide [2022 Edition]

 With a headless CMS, developers create their own front-end presentation layers in line with the device they’re trying to send content to.

-What is a hybrid CMS, and what is a hybrid headless CMS?
+What is a hybrid CMS, and a hybrid headless CMS?

-Once again, while the term Hybrid CMS or hybrid headless CMS may seem like a totally different kettle of digital fish, these two terms are synonymous with the term decoupled CMS.
+Once again, while the term Hybrid CMS or hybrid headless CMS may seem like a totally different kettle of digital fish, these two terms are synonymous with the term decoupled.

 A hybrid CMS aims to combine the headless content management of a headless CMS, and the editing tool found in a traditional CMS.
 Thus, a hybrid CMS is just a decoupled CMS with a different name.